 Profile: Dr. Tara Hulsey

-Dr. Hulsey is a Fellow in the American Academy of Nursing, a Robert Wood Johnson (RWJ) Executive Nurse Fellow Alumnus (2006-2009) and was project director of the RWJ funded Quality and Safety Education in Nursing initiative, in which the College of Nursing and Allied Health was one of 15 pilot schools in the country.
-She has received over 2 million dollars in funded research and project grants and has published in the areas of unwanted pregnancy, infant mortality, low birth weight, and maternal pregnancy behaviors.
-Dr. Hulsey has presented at local, regional, national, and international levels.
+Dr. Hulsey is a fellow in the American Academy of Nursing, a Robert Wood Johnson executive nurse fellow alumnus (2006-2009) and was project director of the RWJ funded quality and safety education in nursing initiative, in which the College of Nursing and Allied Health was one of 15 pilot schools in the country.
+She has received more than $2 million in funded research and project grants and has published in the areas of unwanted pregnancy, infant mortality, low birth weight and maternal pregnancy behaviors.
+Dr. Hulsey has presented at local, regional, national and international levels.